wp-plugins/refer-a-friend-widget-for-wp/readme.txt

 2. Create your referral campaign, set the rules and setup your InviteBox widget.

-3. Copy your widget 'Secret key' from the advanced widget setting section on the itegration page.
+3. Copy your widget 'Secret key' from the 'API settings' section on the itegration page.

 4. Unzip and Upload file wordpress-invitebox-plugin.php to the /wp-content/plugins/ directory